 How you build each of these components can determine a lot about your policy’s ability to protect your home.

 For example, if you have a large workshop full of expensive tools on your property, you may need to increase your coverage for additional buildings and personal property.

-If you like to host dinner parties or you have a swimming pool, you may want more robust liability coverage.
+If you like to host dinner parties or if you have a swimming pool, you may want more robust liability coverage.

 Your homeowner’s policy should match your home — both for the purpose of saving money on premiums and to have enough coverage to protect your investment.

 We tend to measure a homeowners policy’s cost by its premiums, which average about $1,200 a year.
 Your deductible and spending caps will also help determine your cost for coverage.

 Many of the homeowner’s insurance companies on our list above will give you a discount for keeping a higher deductible.

 Even if your insurer doesn’t state this discount explicitly, you can expect to save on annual costs with a higher deductible.
 Generally speaking, higher deductibles create lower premiums because a higher deductible means you have to pay more out of pocket to unlock your policy’s coverage.

 If you have a $5,000 deductible, for example, you’d need to spend $5,000 out of pocket to repair your home before your insurance policy would help pay.

 Raising deductibles will usually lead to direct savings on premiums, but don’t overuse this tool.
 If your deductible is too high, you may not be able to use your coverage when you need it.